binipringle/crim-outline/index.md

 Transferred intent is built into NY second-degree murder statute **NYPL Section 125.25**

-**Definition**

-When a D intends to cause harm to one person but accidentally causes the same harm to another, courts typically rely on a “legal fiction” known as the “transferred intent” doctrine (English common law; became common law in many American jurisdictions).

-Under classic formulation of common law doctrine of transferred intent, D’s guilt is “exactly what it would have been had the blow fallen upon the intended victim instead of the bystander.”
-(165)

-"Peculiarly mischievous legal fiction" because it assumes D (1) could escape liability for murder if no transferred intent doctrine, and (2) had mens rea in relation to intended V. There is no requirement of an unlawful attempt to kill an intended victim.
-The law speaks in terms of an unlawful attempt to kill a person, not the person intended to be killed.
+**Definition:** When a D intends to cause harm to one person but accidentally causes the same harm to another, courts typically rely on a “legal fiction” known as the “transferred intent” doctrine.
+Under classic formulation of common law doctrine of transferred intent, D’s guilt is “exactly what it would have been had the blow fallen upon the intended victim instead of the bystander.” (p.
+165) "Peculiarly mischievous legal fiction" because it assumes D (1) could escape liability for murder if there were no transferred intent doctrine, and (2) had mens rea in relation to intended V (there is no requirement of an unlawful attempt to kill an intended victim; here, Common law speaks in terms of an unlawful attempt to kill a person, not the person intended to be killed).
 Also, result of crime can change.
 For example,

 <p style="margin-left:7%; margin-right:10%;"><b>Hypo</b></p>